apedano/angular-doc/05-Change detection strategy/04-Change detection strategy.md

 2. Any event binding using `(foo)=”bar()”` or `@HostListener()` will trigger change detection automatically

-3. Async pipe will trigger change detection automatically, so try to use more async pipe, and avoid manully do the subscription in component, otherwise a `changeDetectorRef.detectChanges()` is required.
+3. Async pipe will trigger change detection automatically, so try to use more async pipe, and avoid manually do the subscription in component, otherwise a `changeDetectorRef.detectChanges()` is required.